-On March 5, 1963, five days after the song was written, The Beatles went into EMI Studio Two to record their next single.
-An afternoon three hour session, from 2:30 to 5:30 pm, was scheduled to record both sides of their third single.
+On March 5, 1963, five days after the song was written, The Beatles went into EMI Studio Two, where a three hour afternoon session, from 2:30 to 5:30 pm, was scheduled to record both sides of their new single.

 Before the session began, they went to the EMI canteen to enjoy some tea with George Martin (and have some pictures taken).
 Then they went into the studio to introduce “From Me To You” to George Martin for the first time.
 “I used to sit on my high stool in the studio and the boys would play me what they had brought in to record,” George Martin explains.
 “I’d listen to the basic idea of the song, perhaps on an acoustic guitar, and I’d help to decide on the structure of the introduction, where the solo should go, the ending and the final length of the song – never longer than 2:45 otherwise we wouldn’t get it on the radio!”